-Non-volatile memory consists of several intersecting technologies that share one common trait-non-volatility.
+There are several intersecting memory technologies that share one common trait-non-volatility.
 The requirements and challenges differ according to the applications, ranging from RFIDs that only require Kb of storage to high-density storage of hundreds of Gb in a chip.
 Nonvolatile memory may be divided into two large categories-Flash memories (NAND Flash and NOR Flash), and non-charge-based-storage memories.
 Nonvolatile memories are essentially ubiquitous, and a lot of applications use embedded memories that typically do not require leading edge technology nodes.
 The More Moore nonvolatile memory tables only track memory challenges and potential solutions for leading edge standalone parts.